PyAntony/shape_positions/README.md

 ### Design

-There is a trait (interface) that declares our system in the traits.scala file:
+There is a trait (interface) that declares the abstract system:
 ```scala
     /**
     * Analyzer for position of 2 shapes.